About Nets

 In a Net, you can allow access to and from:

-By default, thanks to a network enhancement, VMs within a same Subnet can communicate with one another without any security group rules required.
-This enables to reduce overall latency between two VMs and avoid issues for specific protocols, like those used by Microsoft Windows.
-If you want to have further security between two VMs (for example, one in a DMZ and one in an internal network), place them in different Subnets or disable this feature.
+By default, VMs within a same Subnet can communicate with one another without any security group rules required, thanks to firewall bypass.
+Firewall bypass consists in disabling security groups in order to reduce overall latency between VMs.
+It also prevents issues for specific protocols, like those used by Microsoft Windows.
+For more information, see User Data Tags Reference > Firewall Bypass.
+If you want to have further security between two VMs (for example, one in a DMZ and one in an internal network), you can place them in different Subnets or disable this feature.
+You can disable this feature by adding, before creating Subnets, the This behavior cannot be modified by tags once you have created a Subnet in the Net. |

 As it is recommended to use a route table per Subnet, it is also recommended to use one security group per Subnet too.
 This corresponds to creating a Subnet for one application, with its appropriate route table and security group.